Alyssa Thomas

-Alyssa Thomas (born April 12, 1992) is an American professional basketball forward for the Connecticut Sun of the Women's National Basketball Association (WNBA).
+Alyssa Thomas (born April 12, 1992) is an American professional basketball forward for the Phoenix Mercury of the Women's National Basketball Association (WNBA) and for the Laces of Unrivaled.
 She played college basketball for the Maryland Terrapins.
-The New York Liberty drafted Thomas 4th overall in the 2014 WNBA draft, and immediately traded her to the Sun along with Kelsey Bone and a 2015 first-round draft pick in exchange for Tina Charles.
-Thomas is the University of Maryland's all-time leader in scoring, rebounding and double-doubles for both the women's and men's programs, and one of only three athletes in NCAAW history with six career triple-doubles.
-Thomas is the only WNBA player to record four triple-doubles, which she did during the 2022 season.
+The New York Liberty drafted Thomas 4th overall in the 2014 WNBA draft, and immediately traded her to the Connecticut Sun along with Kelsey Bone and a 2015 first-round draft pick in exchange for Tina Charles.
+Thomas is the University of Maryland's all-time leader in scoring, rebounding and double-doubles for the women's program, and one of nine athletes in NCAAW history with six career triple-doubles.
+Thomas is the WNBA's career leader in triple-doubles.
+She is the only player to record 15+, 15+, 10+ with 0 turnovers in WNBA history.

+She also won gold medals for Team USA at the 2022 FIBA World Cup and the 2024 Summer Olympics.

-Early years
+Early life

 Thomas attended Central Dauphin High School in Pennsylvania and became the school's all-time leading scorer.
 She was named to the 2010 Parade All-American First Team, and was named a unanimous 2010 ESPN and USA Today All-American.
 She was selected as the 2010 Pennsylvania AAAA State Player of the Year.